marisudris/Design-Patterns-In-PHP/Chain of Responsibility/README.md

 - **BaseHandler**: is an optional class where you can put the boilerplate code that's common to all handler classes.
 Here we define a field for referencing the next handler object in chain.
 There are various ways how you can build chains - you may use a setter of the previous handler, as we do here, you may declare the next handler in the constructor etc - it's all up to you and your needs.
   This class may also implement some default handling behavior - here it passes the execution to the next handler after checking for its existence.
-- **ConcreteHandler{A,B}**: they do the actual processing of the requests.
+- **ConcreteHandlerA**, **ConcreteHandlerB**: they do the actual processing of the requests.
   After receiving a request each handler decides whether to process it and/or pass it further down the chain.
 There are various conventions on how to go about passing the request further - a canonical CoR approach is to pass the request _only if_ the handler _can't_ process it.
 Another common approach (particularly in back-end web development) is to pass the request further down the chain (of _middlewares_) _only if_ the handler _can_ process it - if it can't - some sort of error gets thrown and/or an error page displayed to the user.

 ### Our Example